Different tire pressures

 Brakes vibrate and lock up

-Rusted pistons in the brake calipers or in the working brake cylinders.
+The pistons in the brake calipers or in the wheel cylinders are rusted.

 The brake drum has acquired an oval shape